Piperine Supplement — Bioperine®

-Piperine is an alkaloid used for more than 20 years to maximize the bioavailability of nutrients.
-Black pepper is one of three essential natural ingredients used in the majority of Ayurvedic formulations.
-It can increase absorption of selenium and vitamin C by up to 42% and 50% respectively.
-Below are just some of the many micronutrients where absorption can be improved by piperine:
+Piperine, specifically, is an alkaloid that may maximize the bioavailability of nutrients.
+Black pepper, which includes piperine, is one of three essential natural ingredients used in the majority of Ayurvedic formulations.
+It can increase the absorption of selenium and Vitamin C, as well as other nutrients.

 Its effects are due to three distinct mechanisms of action:

 - Piperine helps increase intestinal activity of glycoprotein-P, which is involved in the transport of many substances (including certain drugs).